 A mighty man is not delivered by great strength.

-17 A horse is a vain thing for safety,
+17 A horse is a vain hope for victory,

-neither does he deliver any by his great power.
+nor will he deliver any by his great strength.

 18 The eye of the Lord is on those who fear him,